Fermionic Matrix Product Operators and Topological Phases of Matter: f MPO group representations and classification of 2D SPT phases

 \section{\lowercase{f}MPO group representations and classification of 2D SPT phases}

-For two-dimensional fermionic symmetry-protected topological (SPT) phases, following Ref.\cite{williamson2014matrix}, the relevant problem is to classify inequivalent fMPO representations of the physical symmetry group $G$.
+For two-dimensional fermionic symmetry-protected topological (SPT) phases, following Ref.\cite{williamson2014matrix}, the relevant problem is to classify inequivalent fMPO representations of the discrete, unitary, physical symmetry group~$G$.
 These correspond to possible anomalous symmetry actions on the boundary of the SPT phase.
 The constraints of the general classification as presented in sections \ref{fmpos} and \ref{fusion} reduce to a classification in terms of group (super) cohomology and a group homomorphism.
 In this section we derive the classification and also describe a tensor network interpretation of each label in the classification.

 The starting point is a collection of fMPOs $\{O^L_g\}$ of length $L$, where $g\in G$.
 As explained in section \ref{fmpos} each MPO may be of Majorana type or not which leads to a $\ZT$-grading of the group multiplication.
 This is described by a 1-cocycle in $H^{1}(G,\ZT)$.
 Since the MPO group representation satisfies $O^L_gO^L_h=O^L_{gh}$ the fusion is unique and has no degeneracy.
+At this point we specialise to the case where none of the fMPOs in the representation are of Majorana type, for a complete treatment see Ref.\cite{bultinck2017fermionic}.
 Hence the fusion tensor takes the form

 where $Z(g,h)=\gr{\alpha}+\gr{\beta}+\gr{\gamma}$ is a $\ZT$ valued function on $G\times G$ describing which fusions are fermionic and which are bosonic.

 The $F$-symbol now acts on a one dimensional space and is hence a complex phase